 6. Ground Lease:Â

-Typically used for land-only leases, a Ground Lease is a type of lease agreement where a tenant rents land from the landlord without any building or structure on it, often with the intention of constructing their own building.
+Typically used for land-only leases, a Ground Lease is a type of lease agreement where a tenant rents land from the landlord without any building or structure on it, often to construct their own building.
 At the end of the lease term, the land and any improvements typically revert to the landlord, unless otherwise negotiated in the lease terms.

 This agreement allows the tenant to lease a property with the option to buy it at a predetermined price within a specified period.
 This arrangement provides flexibility for tenants who may be considering homeownership in the future while renting the property in the interim.